§-Quick questions

 Every HTTP response starts with a status line that names the version, status code and a short reason phrase, then headers, then optionally a body.
 The example below shows a successful resource creation that returns the new resource as JSON.

-What is headers?Show answer
+What are headers?Show answer

 Headers carry metadata.
 Useful examples:

-What is hTTPS?Show answer
+What are hTTPS?Show answer

 HTTPS is HTTP carried over TLS.
 It provides three guarantees: